zimu-yu/zimu-yu.github.io/_pages/about.md

 ## Research interests

-Protein fitness landscapes, mutational epistasis, protein variant effect prediction, protein engineering, statistical machine learning, and computational biology.
+I am particularly interested in protein fitness landscapes, mutational epistasis, protein variant effect prediction, and protein engineering.
+More broadly, I am interested in statistical machine learning for biological problems.

 ## Recent updates

-- **Sep 2026** — Our MetaAI manuscript is in peer review at *Nature Microbiology*.
+- **2026** — Cerebra-Epistasis is available as a bioRxiv preprint and is under review at *Nature Machine Intelligence*.
-- **2026** — Our Cerebra-Epistasis manuscript is available as a bioRxiv preprint and is under review at *Nature Machine Intelligence*.
+- **2026** — RADAR is under review at *Bioinformatics*.
-- **2026** — Our RADAR manuscript is under review at *Bioinformatics*.
+- **2026** — MetaAI is under review at *Nature Microbiology*.
 - **2025** — CAPE was accepted to NeurIPS 2025.